raidensakura/modmail/PRIVACY.md

 - User: The end user, or server members, that interface with the bot.
 - Database: A location where data is stored, hosted by the bot owner.
 The following types of database are currently supported: [MongoDB](#MongoDB).
 - Logviewer: A webserver hosted by the bot owner.

-## The Data We Collect

-No data is being collected unless someone decides to host the bot and the bot is kept online.

-The Modmail Team collect some metadata to keep us updated on the number of instances that are making use of the bot and know what features we should focus on.
-The following is a list of data that we collect:
-- Bot ID
-- Bot username and discriminator
-- Bot avatar URL
-- Main guild ID
-- Main guild name
-- Main guild member count
-- Bot uptime
-- Bot latency
-- Bot version
-- Whether the bot is selfhosted

-No tokens/passwords/private data is ever being collected or sent to our servers.

-This metadata is sent to our centralised servers every hour that the bot is up and can be viewed in the bot logs when the `log_level` is set to `DEBUG`.

-As our bot is completely open-source, the part that details this behaviour is located in `bot.py > ModmailBot > post_metadata`.

-We assure you that the data is not being sold to anybody.

-### Opting out

-The bot owner can opt out of this data collection by setting `data_collection` to `off` within the configuration variables or the `.env` file.

-### Data deletion

-Data can be deleted with a request in a DM to our [support server](https://discord.gg/etJNHCQ)'s Modmail bot.

 ## The Data You Collect